camunda/feel-scala/docs/docs/reference/developer-guide/function-provider-spi.md

 ## Register the Function

-Depending how the FEEL engine is used, the function provider can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.
+Depending how the FEEL engine is used, the function provider can be passed directly on creation, or is loaded via Java ServiceLoader mechanism (by using the `SpiServiceLoader.loadFunctionProvider()` as function provider).

 In the second case, create a new file `org.camunda.feel.context.CustomFunctionProvider` in the folder `META-INF/services/`.
 It must contain all function providers by their full qualified name.